< Go to Backpacking Water Treatment

 The taste of water as it comes through the filter remains unchanged.
 If anything, the flavor is improved as chemicals, heavy-metals, and particulates are strained out.

 This bottle is most ideal for use on day-hikes.
 Its weight is prohibitive for the long-distance hiker, and the flow and quantity of water treated per fill is not useful to a group setting up camp.
 However, it is much lower maintenance and easier to use than a pump, and is very appealing for the casual hiker.

 If you only need to filter water a couple of weekends a year, this is an excellent choice.
-It only costs $36, which is much less than a filter, will keep you protected from bacteria while hiking, and doubles as a sleek insulated bottle the rest of the year.
+It costs $40, which is much less than a typical filter, will keep you protected from bacteria while hiking, and doubles as a sleek insulated bottle the rest of the year.

 Aqua Vessel Insulated, 25 oz.